 Laurie A. Couture

-Laurie has spoken at conferences across the country.
-She writes a blog, hosts a YouTube channel and has been a contributor to several magazines and other media, including Paleo Magazine, Your Teen.com, Home Education, The Attached Family, Mothering.com, Life Learning and Juno.
-She has been a recipient of several achievement awards for her writing and artwork over the years, including Future Horizons’ Temple Grandin Award in 2014 and the NH Manchester Union Leader’s Forty Under 40 honors in 2010.
-In 2009, Laurie’s book was selected as a finalist in the ForeWord Magazine Book-of-the-Year Awards.
+Laurie has spoken at conferences and facilitated workshops around the country and has been a contributor to several magazines and other media, including Paleo Magazine, Your Teen.com, Home Education, The Attached Family, Mothering.com, Life Learning and JUNO.
+She has been a recipient of several achievement awards for her writing and artwork over the years, including the NH Manchester Union Leader’s Forty Under 40 honors in 2010.
+In 2009, Laurie’s first book was selected as a finalist in the ForeWord Magazine Book-of-the-Year Awards.

 In September 2017, Laurie tragically lost her beloved 23-year-old son to suicide.
 Laurie adopted Brycen from the foster care system when he was 11.
 Brycen suffered severe child abuse and neglect and multiple foster care and residential facility placements prior to finding his forever family.
 He suffered lifelong struggles with severe Post Traumatic Stress Disorder with dissociative features and cognitive delusions.
 He also struggled with attachment and sensory challenges, medical issues and he was on the Autism spectrum.
 A cascade of major life stressors unraveled years of Brycen’s stability, causing early childhood suicidal ideation— and his tendency to withdraw from his lifeline supports— to relapse.
 The unfathomable loss of Brycen, and the thousands of other boys and young men lost to suicide each year, impresses upon us the crucial need for childhood trauma prevention and attention to the unique stressors and human rights obstacles faced by boys and young men in our society.